jbc-cp/csc202-assignments/projects/4/ass4.md

    the word-concordance.
 This hash table should only contain the non-stop words as the keys (use the stop words hash table to "filter out" the stop words).
-Associated with each key is its value where the value consists of a list containing the line numbers where the key appears.
+Associated with each key is its value where the value consists of a linked list containing the line numbers where the key appears.
 Do not include a given line number more than once; there should be no duplicates in the list of line numbers.
 1. Generate a text file containing the concordance words printed out in